New & Used Hyundai Sonata Hybrid: In Depth

 GET A FREE PRICE QUOTE

-The Hyundai Sonata Hybrid is a gasoline-electric full-hybrid mid-size sedan that competes with the Ford Fusion Hybrid, Toyota Camry Hybrid, and Honda Accord Hybrid.
-And soon, a 2016 Hyundai Sonata Plug-In Hybrid will be introduced, with extended all-electric operation that takes on the Ford Fusion Energi and Honda Accord Plug-In Hybrid.
+The Hyundai Sonata Hybrid arrived in 2011 as a version of the swoopy, sixth-generation Sonata and was Hyundai’s first U.S.-sold hybrid.
+It is a gasoline-electric, full-hybrid, mid-size sedan that competes with the Ford Fusion Hybrid, Toyota Camry Hybrid, and Honda Accord Hybrid.
+Soon, a 2016 Hyundai Sonata Plug-In Hybrid will be introduced, with extended all-electric operation that takes on the Ford Fusion Energi and Honda Accord Plug-In Hybrid.

-The Hybrid arrived in 2011, as a version of the swoopy, sixth-generation Sonata was Hyundai’s first U.S.-sold hybrid, and showcased an all-new lithium polymer battery pack that had been co-developed with LG Chem.
+When first introduced, the Sonata Hybrid showcased an all-new lithium polymer battery pack co-developed with LG Chem.
 While the earlier Hybrid models provided reasonably good EPA fuel economy ratings (36 mpg city, 40 highway), their drivability wasn’t as smooth or responsive as their mechanical arrangement promised.

 Instead of the complex planetary-gear power-split configurations that are employed by some other mid-size hybrids like the Fusion Hybrid and Camry Hybrid, the Sonata Hybrid has a so-called Transmission Mounted Electric Device (TMED) hybrid architecture that uses a motor that spins with the transmission input shaft to provide boost during moderate or quick acceleration, regenerative braking when needed, and light acceleration and electric-only operation under some situations.